Can I Get My Security Deposit Back?

 First: Do not sue your landlord if you owe him/her as much or more than s/he owes you for your deposit.
 If you do sue your landlord, s/he can make a counter-claim for any money that s/he feels you owe him/her.

 Note: If the landlord did not give you an itemized statement within fourteen days, s/he cannot counter-claim or ask for damages if you file an action.
-However, the landlord could still file a separate action against you.
+The landlord could still file a separate action against you.

 Our Small Claims Court publication has more about how to file a claim and present your case in court.

 If you sue your landlord and lose, you may have to pay your landlord's court costs.
-When you name the party you are suing, called the "defendant," name the owner and/or the manager or person to whom you pay rent.
+When you name the party you are suing, called the "defendant," you must name the owner and/or the manager or person to whom you pay rent.
 If you cannot find out who owns the place, try calling a title insurance company.
-(Look in the yellow pages.)
+(You can find their listings online or in the yellow pages.)
 Ask for the name and address of the owner of the property you are renting.
 Or the county assessor's office might help you find out who pays taxes on the property (usually the owner).

 Be sure you have at least two copies of all the papers and documents you will need for trial.